kauecode/pokemons/README.md

 # POKEMONS

-A small test project that began as an interview assignment and evolved into a Pokemon Game.
-Catch all Pokemons to load the next batch, or click load more to keep browsing ;)
+A small test project that began as an interview assignment and evolved into a Pokémon Card Game.
+Catch all Pokémon cards to load the next batch, it goes on forever...

 <img src="public/screen1.png" alt="App Screenshot of home page" width="100%" />

 ## This project uses:

 - **Vite**
-- **React**
+- **React** with custom hooks and basic state management.
 - **Axios**
-- **Radix UI**
+- **Radix UI** along with with a custom CSS module for the card effects.

 ## Live Demo